 The PECD shall build on "state-of-the-art" climate databases, using available re-analysis of historical data and climate projections where applicable.
 ENTSO-E shall periodically update the PECD within a timeframe compatible with the "state-of-the-art" to include re-analysis of recent historical data and/or synthetic data.
-The PECD shall be updated at least every 5 years, to account for the most recent climate data (e.g. more recent climate years and/or climate projections) where applicable.
+The PECD shall be updated before the first ERAA implementation and then at least every 5 years, to account for the most recent climate data (e.g. more recent climate years and/or climate projections where applicable.